 We all know sinus issues and symptoms can cause discomfort, but they can also lead to difficulty sleeping, or even serious insomnia.
 Nasal congestion, usually a stuffy or runny nose due to excessive mucus production, can be caused by various sinus issues including nasal polyps, enlarged turbinates and deviated septum.
-Laying down flat and sleeping naturally relaxes the muscles in your throat and causes mucus to pool in the nasal cavities, leading to which congestion can lead to coughing, trouble breathing, or even more serious – sleep apnea.
+Laying down flat and sleeping naturally relaxes the muscles in your throat and causes mucus to pool in the nasal cavities, leading to which congestion can lead to coughing, trouble breathing, snoring, or even more serious – sleep apnea.

 When the inflammation and irritation in the sinus airways become a troublesome infection, this is termed Sinusitis.
 Sinusitis is caused and worsened by swelling in the nasal air passages, often leading to pain or pressure around the nose, eyes, cheeks or forehead.
 These symptoms of sinus issues and swelling can make getting a restful night’s sleep nearly impossible.

 If you are having difficulty sleeping along with symptoms of a sinus issue or sinusitis infection, you may also experience the following:

 Suffering from allergies, also termed allergic rhinitis, can cause breathing issues and other frustrating symptoms that lead to trouble sleeping when severe.
 Allergens such as dust, pollen, pet dander and mold can easily linger in the air and on surfaces in the home or bedroom.
 If you are sensitive to an allergen or irritant, exposure can trigger the body’s production of histamine chemicals as a response.
 These histamines are what cause symptoms like uncomfortable itching and sneezing, which can make relaxing and falling asleep difficult.